energywebfoundation/iam-client-lib/README.md

  - [Kim Honoridez](https://github.com/kim-energyweb>)

 ## Getting Started
-For development purposes, please follow the following steps to integrate the library with your dApps.
+For development purposes, please follow below steps to integrate the library with your dApps.

 ### Prerequisites
 `iam-client-lib` is written in TypeScript.
 Make sure to have Node.js (>= v10) installed.